 The same principle applies when selling off holdings you no longer want.
 As far as possible, try to sell when you’re at least at breakeven, and not at prices that would cause you to take a loss.

 With today’s sophisticated digital platforms, it’s easier than ever to start investing on your own.
-Read our reviews of the best online brokerages, and see our picks of the best robo-advisers in Singapore.
+Read our reviews of the best online brokerages on the market.

 Read More: